python/cpython/Doc/extending/newtypes_tutorial.rst

 Python allows the writer of a C extension module to define new types that can be manipulated from Python code, much like the built-in :class:`str` and :class:`list` types.
-This is not hard; the code for all extension types follows a pattern, but there are some details that you need to understand before you can get started.
+The code for all extension types follows a pattern, but there are some details that you need to understand before you can get started.
 This document is a gentle introduction to the topic.

 .. _dnt-basics: